-Part I. Contracts Generally § 471.87 - Unless a statutory exception applies, a public officer who is authorized to take part in any manner in making any sale, lease, or contract in official capacity shall not voluntarily have a personal financial interest in that sale, lease, or contract or personally benefit therefrom. - The Town Board may contract for goods or services with an interested officer only by unanimous vote.
+Part I. Contracts Generally § 471.87 - Unless a statutory exception applies, a public officer who is authorized to take part in any manner in making any sale, lease, or contract in official capacity shall not voluntarily have a personal financial interest in that sale, lease, or contract or personally benefit therefrom. - The city council contract for goods or services with an interested officer only by unanimous vote.
 See A, infra.
 In addition to the unanimous vote, one of the statutory exceptions must apply.
 See B, infra. § 471.88, subd.
 1 А. Contract for Goods or Services/Unanimous Approval 1.
-If there were any sales, leases, or contracts between the Town Board and an interested officer, was each contract a contract for goods or services? and 2.
-If there were any sales, leases, or contracts between the Town Board and an interested officer, did the Town Board approve the transaction by unanimous vote?
+If there were any sales, leases, or contracts between the city council and an interested officer, was each contract a contract for goods or services? and 2.
+If there were any sales, leases, or contracts between the city council and an interested officer, did the city council approve the transaction by unanimous vote?
 Note: In general, all members present must vote in order to produce a unanimous vote; except that the interested officer may abstain (as a practical matter). В. Statutory Exceptions § 471.88, subd.
 2 1.
-Designation of Bank or Savings Association If the transaction involved the designation of a bank or savings association as an authorized depository for public funds and as a source of borrowing: a.
-Did the interested officer disclose to the Town Board that he or she was a director or employee of the bank or savings association? b.
-Was such disclosure entered into the minutes of the Town Board's meeting prior to the first designation of the bank or savings association as a depository or at the time of the interested officer's election, whichever was later? § 471.88, subd.
+Designation of Bank or Savings Association 540412 If the transaction involved the designation of a bank or savings association as an authorized depository for public funds and as a source of borrowing: a.
+Did the interested officer disclose to the city council that he or she was a director or employee of the bank or savings association? b.
+Was such disclosure entered into the minutes of the city council's meeting prior to the first designation of the bank or savings association as a depository or at the time of the interested officer's election, whichever was later? § 471.88, subd.
 3 2.
 Designation of Official Newspaper If a transaction involved the designation of an official newspaper or publication of official matters therein: a.
-Was the newspaper in which the officer had an interest the only newspaper complying with statutory or charter requirements relating to designation or publication? § 471.88, subd.4 Stockholder of Cooperative Association If the transaction involved a contract with a cooperative association: a.
+Was the newspaper in which the officer had an interest the only newspaper complying with statutory or charter requirements relating to designation or publication? § 471.88, subd.4 Stockholder of Cooperative Association If the transaction involved a contract with a cooperative association: If the transaction involved a contract with a cooperative association: a.
 Was the officer a shareholder or stockholder and not an officer or manager of the cooperative association?